aiplan4eu/up-lpg/README.md

 If you need several solvers, you can list them all within the brackets.

-You can also install the Fast Downward integration separately (in case the current version of unified_planning does not include Fast Downward or you want to add it later to your unified planning installation).
+You can also install the LPG integration separately (in case the current version of unified_planning does not include LPG or you want to add it later to your unified planning installation).
 After cloning this repository run

 ```pip install up-lpg```